-C5 For a dwelling house, dual occupancy or semi-detached dwelling - the maximum volume of excavation permitted is no greater than the volume shown in Figure 168.
+For a dwelling house, dual occupancy or semi-detached dwelling - the maximum volume of C5 excavation permitted is no greater than the volume shown in Figure 168.

-C6 For a residential flat building, multi dwelling housing, or attached dwelling development the maximum volume of excavation permitted is no greater than the volume shown in Figure 169.

-Note: The above volume controls in C5 and C6 do not apply to backyard swimming pools, tennis courts and the like.

-- ,er 2021 C7 For any other use not addressed in C5 and C6 above - the maximum volume of excavation permitted is no greater than the volume shown in Figure 169. - C8 For a site that slopes up from the street-a variation to the volume shown in Figures 168 and 169 may be considered, however the maximum volume of excavation permitted only be the amount needed to accommodate: - a) car parking to comply with the maximum rates in Part E1 of this DCP and and easonable access thereto; and - b) storage at a rate of 20m3 per dwelling if for a dwelling house, dual occupancy, semidetached dwelling or attached housing; or - c) storage at a rate of 8m3 per dwelling if for a residential flat building or multi dwelling housing development. - C9 Sub-surface walls are no closer to the boundary than permitted by the setback controls (refer to Figure 171). - C10 Notwithstanding C9, for excavation in relation for an existing attached dwelling, semi-detached dwelling, or attached dual occupancy-excavation is not to occur under common walls, footings to common party wills, freestanding boundary walls, or footings to freestanding boundary walls. - C11 Excavation below 2m and/or within 1.5m of the boundary is accompanied by a geotechnical and hydrogeological report and a structural report demonstrating that the works will not have any adverse effect on neighbouring structures.

-Note: Council may identify other circumstances where these reports are required.
+- C6 For a residential flat building, manor house, multi dwelling housing and multi dwelling housing (terraces), or attached dwelling development the maximum volume of excavation permitted is no greater than the volume shown in Figure 169. - Note: The above volume controls in C5 and C6 do not apply to backyard swimming pools, tennis courts and the like. - C7 For any other use not addressed in C5 and C6 above the maximum volume of excavation permitted is no greater than the volume shown in Figure 169. - C8 For a site that slopes up from the street-a variation to the volume shown in Figures 168 and 169 may be considered, however the maximum volume of excavation permitted will only be the amount needed to accommodate: - a) car parking to comply with the maximum rates in Part E1 of this DCP and any reasonable access thereto; and - b) storage at a rate of 20m3 per dwelling if for a dwelling house, dual occupancy, semidetached dwelling or attached housing; or - c) storage at a rate of 8m3 per dwelling if for a residential flat building, manor house, multi dwelling housing and multi dwelling housing (terr cest) development. - C9 Sub-surface walls are no closer to the boundary than permitted by the setback controls (refer to Figure 171). - C10 Notwithstanding C9, for excavation in relation to an existing attached dwelling, semi-detached dwelling, or attached dual occupancy-excavation is not to occur under common walls, footings to common party valls, freestanding boundary walls, or footings to freestanding boundary walls. - C11 Excavation below 2m and/or with 1.5m of the boundary is accompanied by a geotechnical and hydrogeological report and a structural report demonstrating that the works will not have any adverse effect on neighbouring structures. - Note: Council may identify other circumstances where these reports are required.
 All reports must be prepared in accordance with Council's guidelines.
-Council may also require the preparation and submission of a pre-commencement dilapidation report for properties neighbouring the development. epealed by M
+Council may also require the preparation and submission of a pre-commencement dilapidation report for properties neighbouring the development.